lorenzomancini1/OOP-Exercises2018/README.md

 # OOP-Exercises2018
-Exercises from the Object Oriented Programming course during 2018/2019 at UniPD.\
+Exercises from the Object Oriented Programming course during 2018/2019 at Unipd.\
 The code performs a data analysis of high energy particles with C++ and ROOT.